Gloria-21/yoga-project/README.md

 Each page has a Contact Us button that links to the Contact us page, also has links to social media

 ## Future Features

+In the future I would like to implement the payment system on the website and add some users reviews
 ## Design
 * **Typography**